 What is this love to you? – no more

-Than a web woven of parting and absence,
+than a web woven of parting and absence,

-A cradle the frost spins for evanescence
+a cradle the frost spins for evanescence

-And fixes at three trembling points or four
+and fixes at three trembling points or four

-Between reed and reed at the lake's brink
+between reed and reed at the lake's brink

-On a winter's morning?
+on a winter's morning?
 Or do you see

-Us two linked only by fragile tracery
+us two linked only by fragile tracery

-Of long-wintered on the lake?
+we run ripples on the lake?

-As frail as these have a place in nature,
+as frail as these have a place in nature,

-Vanishing always between past and future,
+vanishing always between past and future,

-And in torture of wind in the web and high
+and the torture of wind in the web and high

-Mockery of leafless twigs.
+mockery of leafless twigs.